Arthri/deploy-nuget/README.md

 ```

 ### Set Version
 By default, the package's version will be set to the `$(Version)` property of a project.
-It can be overriden using configuration options.
+It can be overridden using configuration options.
 ```yml
 jobs:
   deploy: